Team-Notitime/NOFFICE-iOS/.github/ISSUE_TEMPLATE/issue--bug.md

 ---
-name: "Issue: Fix"
+name: "Issue: Bug"
-about: "어떤 버그가 발생했는지 알려주세요!"
+about: "Please describe the bug that occurred!"
-title: "[Fix]"
+title: "fix:"
-labels: bug
+labels: 🐞 Bug
 assignees: ""
 ---

-## ❌ Bug explanation
+## ❌ Bug Explanation

 Describe the situation in which the bug occurred.